Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis of the 0l channel

 Events in the $0\Pell$ channel are selected using a combination of hadronic triggers.
 The hadronic triggers impose a minimum threshold on either the $\pt$ of an AK8 jet or the event $\HT$, defined here as the scalar $\pt$ sum of all AK4 jets in the event with $\pt>30\GeV$ and $\abs{\eta}<2.4$.
 For AK8 jets used in the trigger selection, a minimum trimmed jet mass of 30 or 50\GeV is also required~\cite{Krohn:2009th}.
 The combined hadronic trigger efficiency is 75--80\% for $200<\pt<400\GeV$, 80--95\% for $400<\pt<450\GeV$, and nearly 100\% for $\pt>450\GeV$.
 The efficiency is measured using AK8 jets in an independent sample of $\mu$+jets \ttbar events collected with a single-muon trigger.

 Offline, events are selected with two or three large-radius jets.
 To ensure high trigger efficiency, the highest \pt jet and the highest mass jet are required to satisfy $\pt > 400\GeV$ and $\mj > 50\GeV$, respectively.
 The jet with the highest $P(\PH_{0\Pell})$ discriminant value is identified as the \PH-candidate jet and must also satisfy $\mj > 40\GeV$.
 Events with isolated leptons, as defined in Section~\ref{Sec:Objects}, are vetoed in the $0\Pell$ channel, but events with nonisolated leptons are included and contribute significantly to the sensitivity of this channel.

-In signal events, the dominant contribution originates from \Hfourq jets ($\approx$30\%), followed by a balanced presence of \Hthreeq and \Hlqq jets ($\approx$15\%).
-The remainder, designated as ``Other,'' comprises events with unmatched or misreconstructed Higgs bosons.
-When the Higgs boson is insufficiently boosted, individual \PW bosons---either from \PH decay, from associated \PW{}\PH production, or from top quark decays in \ttH events---can be misidentified as the \PH-candidate jet ($\approx$15\%) due to their two-pronged substructure.
-Finally, only a small fraction of the signal has the candidate jet unmatched or matched to a gluon- or quark-initiated jet.
+No \PQb-tagged jet veto is applied in the $0\ell$ channel, as \ttH production is part of the signal considered.
+The 0$\ell$ channel contributes significantly less than the 1$\ell$ due to (a) the overwhelming QCD multijet background, (b) the $\ell$ isolation requirements, and (c) reduced trigger efficiency for $\ptH< 400 \GeV$.